solvi-ab/solvi-docs/source/index.html.md

 ```
 > Make sure to replace `<user-specific-token>` with your token.

-All user-specific requests, like creating or getting projects, should use a user-specific token.
-When using a user-specific token, *do not* include the API in the same request.
-A use-specific token has a limited lifetime and can therefore be used directly from a browser, or for passwordless authentication when the user is redirected from your portal to Solvi.
+Instead of using the API key, requests that act on behalf of a specific user, like creating or getting projects, should use a user-specific token to authenticate as the user.
+When using a user-specific token, *do not* include the API key in the same request.
+A user-specific token has a limited lifetime and is less security sensitive compared to the API key.
+For example, a user token can be sent to and used directly from for example a browser, or for passwordless authentication when the user is redirected from your portal to Solvi.
 A user-specific token can be used for a limited amount of time (currently 24 hours) before it expires.
 A user-specific token is created by using the [endpoint to create a user-specific token](#generate-user-specific-token).

 User specific requests should use the `Authorization` header *instead of* the `X-Api-Key` header: